Get Motivated to Stop Using Cannabis Today

 While some doctors will prescribe legalized marijuana for stomach pain, there is also an increased risk of some gastrointestinal disorders that can lead to discomfort.
 Some of the symptoms of chronic marijuana use include GI issues like GERD, gastric ulcers, and pancreatitis.
 If you are already at risk for the development of some of these conditions, you should stop substance abuse as soon as possible.

 The result is that you can be extremely uncomfortable physically in addition to the changes in your cognitive function.
 Emotional benefits are not the only thing to consider when you stop smoking weed.

-Your physical health should serve as a crucial motivator to maintain your sobriety for the long haul so that you can be in less pain.
+Medical detox and treatment programs can help manage withdrawal symptoms and support recovery, especially for those struggling with both marijuana and other substances.
 In a final side benefit associated with better health, we have heard several clients report that stopping weed helped acne clear up and skin issues and complexion issues became much less severe.

 Get Help for Marijuana Dependence at Catalina Today